john-baxter/Bites-game/backlog.md

 Liaise with Peter about the front-end

 ### Current
-Start working on wine being included
+Start working on wine being included\
+Check references to tokens for trail wrt anthill food. need to change this to somehow avoid wine being included.

 ### Next
 Create a selection (possibly all) of the wine rules\